 Download & use our School Walk-Through document to identify the number of recycling containers & labels needed in each area of your school.

-Download & use our Pre and Post Dumpster Volume Monitoring Log sheets to help right-size your recycling program for efficiency & possible cost-savings
+Download & use our Pre and Post Dumpster Volume Monitoring Log sheets to help right-size your recycling program possible cost-savings.

 Download & use our School Newsletter template to share your school recycling efforts with staff, students, & parents.

 Download & use our scripted School Announcements template to engage & inform staff & students during intercom or video announcements.

 Before using, be sure to check with your hauler about what is accepted for recycling in your program.
 Labels may need to be modified.

 Labels should be placed at eye-level.
 If containers are short, we recommend placing them on a wall above containers.
 Laminating each label will help to preserve them.